JoaquimEsteves/Symfony_react_mini_project/README.md

 `docker-compose up --build`

-Server will now be available At localhost:8005 and the front end will be available at localhost:5000
+The Server will now be available at localhost:8005, and the front end will be available at localhost:5000

 ## Access the bash with